Mental Performance Consulting, concussions and CTE?

-The role a sport psychology counselor plays in dealing with concussion and CTE
+The role a mental performance consultant plays in dealing with concussion and CTE

-All of these issues fall under the role of a sport psychology counselor.
+All of these issues fall under the role of a mental performance consultant.
 Helping athletes move through the injury process, and when it comes to concussions is different and not as straight forward as other injuries that can be sustained.
 Techniques on how to work with the psychological issues outlined will be looked at in depth in the next part.

 If you are struggling with any type of injury it is important to get help and know that there are things you can do to help get through it and potentially use to be stronger and better in the future.